bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

 - Which of the three ~{implicit~} access rules is chosen via `$PATH`-like variables for different applications.
 For example, `man` looks through the `$MANPATH` when looking for a man page.
-If a rule is invalid, no file will exist for the respective location in the `$PATH`-like variable.
+If a rule is invalid, no file will exist for the respective location in the `$PATH`-like variable, and thus access will fall through to the next ~{implicit~} rule.
 - ~{high implicit~} and ~{low implicit~} rules are implemented via another FUSE filesystem, `brp`.
 This populates the directories in the `$PATH`-like variables on-the-fly depending on configuration and what files are available